CroPo/roguelike-tutorial-2018/part_2/README.md

 ### Collision detection

 The final step of this part is the collision detection for the 'wall' `Tile`, which is identified by the boolean `block_move`.
 Finally an easy task - I expand the `GameMap` just as the tutorial suggests, with an `is_blocked` method.

+### Conclusion

+In this step, I really did many, many very dirty things, just to get that whole thing going.
+I wanted to bring some extra flavor into this interpretation of t he tutorial, and failed by not thinking and planning ahead.
+Of course, I could have followed the path where I implemneted the `Render` trait on a `Tile` further, but I would have diverged too much from the original, which I didn't want either.
+At least, I now have some foundation to build on

+For the next part (which I will start in a few minutes), I will try to stick more to the original tutorial again.
+Let's what Rust has to say about that plan.